10 Causal estimands

 1 n (%); Median (Q1, Q3)

 Table 10.4: A descriptive table of Extra Magic Morning hours weighted by the Average Treatment Effect among the Unexposed Weights.
-This table shows the distributions of these variables in the psuedopopulation created by these weights.
+This table shows the distributions of these variables in the pseudo-population created by these weights.

 ggplot(seven_dwarfs_wts, aes(.fitted, group = park_extra_magic_morning)) +